amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Though it has not arisen, in the case of unresolved conflicts between advice from multiple sources, our default is to exclude all forms of the advice, under the logic that it is unreasonable to hold users of Proselint to a higher standard than the experts, at least one of whom endorses the user's usage choice.

-We aim to have excellent defaults without hampering adaptability to user's personal preferences, and thus designed Proselint so that it can be customized either by adding new rules or by excluding existing rules through a configuration file.
+We aim to have excellent defaults without hampering customizability, and thus designed Proselint so that it can be extended by adding new rules or filtered by excluding existing rules through a configuration file.

 Examples of some rules
 ----------------------